Lamar Jackson Player Prop Bets for NFL Week 11 | Baltimore vs. Chicago 11/21/2021

 - Jackson put together a 238-yard performance against the Dolphins last week, completing 60.5% of his passes and throwing for one touchdown with one interception.

-- Jackson tacked on nine carries for 39 yards, averaging 4.3 yards per carry in the running game.
+- He also carried the ball nine times for 39 yards, averaging 4.3 yards per attempt on the ground.

 Jackson's Baltimore Teammates